CodepediaOrg/codepediaorg.github.io/about/index.md

   <strong><em> <a title="Podcastpedia.org, knowledge to go" href="http://www.podcastpedia.org" target="_blank">Podcastpedia.org, knowledge to go</a></em> &#8211; with the mission to build the most popular podcast directory</strong>.
 You can learn more about Podcastpedia by visiting <em>our <a title="http://www.codingpedia.org/ama/story-of-podcastpedia-org/" href="http://www.codingpedia.org/ama/story-of-podcastpedia-org/" target="_blank">Story of Podcastpedia.org </a></em>page.
 The Pocastpedia.org has recently been made open-source &#8211; <a title="https://github.com/podcastpedia" href="https://github.com/podcastpedia" target="_blank">PodcastpediaOrg GitHub repositories.</a> We are looking there for your feedback and support.
 </li>

 As most of the non-profits, we live from our members funds and energy and from donations.
-We would really appreciate a small contribution for our work - help us keep the servers running:
+We would really appreciate a small contribution for our work - help us keep the servers running

-TODO - include the paypal donate button

-&nbsp;